HZIF-based hybrids for electrochemical energy applications

-Hybrid zeolitic imidazolate frameworks (HZIFs) bear the characteristics of both ZIFs and inorganic zeolites, arousing tremendous attention for their potential applications in electrochemical energy storage and conversion.
-This mini review presents design strategies for constructing advanced electrochemical functional materials based on Mo/W-based HZIFs precursors/templates, mainly focus on the component manipulation, morphology control, and the favored electrochemical reactions.
-The Mo/W-based HZIFs and their derivatives with tailored composition and structure display excellent activity and stability for a broad electrochemical energy-related application.
-These systematic summarized strategies and perspectives offer inspirations and guidance for the future development of HZIF-based hybrids for more efficient and durable electrochemical energy applications.
+Hybrid zeolitic imidazolate frameworks (HZIFs) possess the characteristics of both ZIFs and inorganic zeolites, attracting tremendous attention for their potential applications in electrochemical energy storage and conversion.
+This mini review presents design strategies for constructing advanced electrochemical functional materials based on Mo/W-based HZIF precursors/templates, and mainly focus on the component manipulation, morphology control, and the favored electrochemical reactions.
+The Mo/W-based HZIFs and their derivatives with a tailored composition and structure display excellent activity and stability for a broad electrochemical energy-related application.
+These summarized systematic strategies and perspectives offer inspiration and guidance for the future development of HZIF-based hybrids for more efficient and durable electrochemical energy applications.